thelastpickle/cassandra-reaper/README.md

     docker build --tag reaper-jar --file docker/jar/Dockerfile . docker build --tag reaper-rhel --file docker/rhel/Dockerfile .

-These commands need to be run to build the packages into the local host
+These commands need to be run to build the packages into the local
 filesystem:

     # build Debian packages into `pwd`/packages on the host machine